VKTS0912/soft-gripper-grasping-objects/README.md

 ```
 Modify the file 'gen_grippers.py' to make the correct folder workspace (replace ``workspace`` with the correct root directory on your machine).
 Then run the file and you will see the created urdf files of grippers located in ``/workspace/IsaacGymEnvs/assets/urdf/soft_gripper/gen_grippers``.
-** If you want to use the pre-generated gripper assets, unzip the file 'soft-gripper.zip' which can be downloaded from this repo instead of creating this folder as above.
+** If you want to use the pre-generated gripper assets, unzip the file ``soft-gripper.zip`` which can be downloaded from this repo instead of creating this folder as above.
 ### Prepare the training environment

 ### Executing program